Former judge, civil rights activist Nathaniel Jones dies

-CINCINNATI (AP) – A former federal judge who served for more than two decades on the federal appeals court in Cincinnati and previously served as general counsel for the NAACP has died.
+CINCINNATI (WKBN and AP) – A former federal judge who served for more than two decades on the federal appeals court in Cincinnati and previously served as general counsel for the NAACP has died.

 Nathaniel Jones was 93.